Visiting the Berbers of Morocco

 The bustling city life of Essaouria reminds us of our imminent return to our own stress-filled lives.
 We climb aboard our Land Rovers for the final trek across the Sahara and head for the souks of Marrakech.
 Haggling over prices at the Marrakech market is serious business but a leisurely stroll through the mint bazaar is a tantalizing delight.

-The long flight back to Texas allows time for reflection on the uniqueness of this Explore holiday.
-Most Americans take holidays with large bus tour groups and luxury cruise liners while the worldwide Explore group takes small groups to places rarely visited by others with expert local guides who are considerate and knowledgeable.
-This was my second Explore trip.
-Others on the holiday had taken as many as nine trips.
-And this certainly won’t be my last trip with Explore.
+The long flight back to Texas allows time for reflection on the uniqueness of this Adventure Center holiday.
+Most Americans take holidays with large bus tour groups and luxury cruise liners.
+The worldwide Adventure Center takes small groups to places rarely visited by others with expert local guides who are considerate and knowledgeable.
+This was my second Adventure Center trip.
+Others on the holiday had taken as many as nine trips, and this certainly won’t be my last.

 Travel Tips for Adventuring Seniors